-While performing Balance sheet Vertical analysis, each amount from all 3 major categories of accounts in a balance sheet, viz; assets, liabilities and shareholder’s equities are represented as the proportion of the total balance of the respective account.
+While performing Balance sheet Vertical analysis, each amount from all 3 major sections of the balance sheet, are taken into consideration.

 Generally, the totals of Asset, Liabilities and Stockholder’s Equity are considered as base figures.